 But what’s behind successful campaigns like these?
-In almost every case you’ll find the same answer: meticulous planning.
+In almost every case, you’ll find the same answer: meticulous planning.
 A nonprofit marketing plan lays the roadwork your team must follow to achieve your goals.
-In this guide, we’ll explore everything you need to know about crafting a marketing plan:
+In this guide, we’ll explore:

 - Nonprofit Marketing Plan FAQs